BassemMagdi0007/Assignment-2.1-Compute-Blood-Types/README.md

 - [Output Format](#output-format)

 ## Introduction
-This project focuses on creating a Bayesian Network to model genetic inheritance of blood types in families and analyze probabilistic queries about relationships.
-It incorporates data from JSON files to dynamically build family structures and apply predefined Conditional Probability Distributions (CPDs) for inference.
+This project implements a Bayesian Network-based system to infer blood types and calculate probabilities in a family tree using genetic inheritance rules.
+The repository contains a modular implementation that reads family data, builds a probabilistic model, and queries it to answer specific questions about blood type distributions.
+It is designed to solve multiple problems stored in JSON format and outputs solutions in a structured format.

 ### Key Features
 - Dynamic construction of Bayesian Networks based on input family data.